hayesall/CLFanfictionSearchEngine/README.md

 In retrospect, it's hard to justify my lack of consideration for fanfics not written in English.
 The show was originally produced in French and is fairly popular in Spain.

-Between the two people I asked to review my results, one was fluent in Spanish, the other was fluent in French, and respectively: both lived in Spain and France for some period of time.
+Between the two people I asked to review my results, one was fluent in Spanish, the other was fluent in French, and respectively: each lived in Spain or France for some period of time.
 All of us were fluent in English.

 Both reported that the results made sense under two restrictions: typing random phrases and typing phrases I suggested as being related to the show.
 Queries submitted in a specific language tended to be effective at producing results in the target language.
 However, both noticed that short queries did not produce results *exclusively* in that language, especially in the cases where there were cognates or similar words in English.
 As an added complexity, Spanish queries more often would also return some results in French than French results would return results in Spanish.
 As the number of query terms increased though, this problem dissipated since term frequency was able to take over.
 Both reviewers were somewhat disappointed with the inability for the search engine to handle accented characters.